 Figure 4 shows three events with different types of Poynting fluxes discussed above.
-The z component of the Poynting flux (hereafter denoted as P_z) of the three events is shown in the second row.
-The Poynting flux of all chorus elements of event (a) (the left column) is positive, and that of event (b) (the middle column) is negative.
-Event (c) (the right column) shows a case where chorus elements propagate in both directions, suggesting that this event is observed within its generation region.
-As demonstrated below, when using the Poynting flux to quantitatively estimate the source region size parallel to the magnetic field, we define a quantity which we call the sign of the event direction, denoted hereafter as S. This quantity takes the value of 1, -1 or 0.
+The z component of the Poynting flux (hereafter denoted as P_7) of the three events is shown in the second row.
+The Poynting flux of all chorus elements of event (a) is positive, and that of event (b) is negative.
+Event (c) shows a case where chorus elements propagate in both directions, suggesting that this event is observed within its generation region.
+As demonstrated below, when using the Poynting flux to quantitatively estimate the source-region size parallel to the magnetic field, we define a quantity which we call the sign of the event direction, denoted hereafter as S. This quantity takes the value of 1, -1, or 0.
 If S of an event is 1 (-1), it means that P_z of all chorus elements in the event is positive (negative).
 On the other hand, if S = 0, there are both northward and southward propagating chorus elements in the event.

 The value of S for each event is determined automatically in three steps.
 First, using the spectrogram matrix of the wave magnetic field, we remove background noise and only keep strong wave signals.
-We define a reference value of the power spectral density (PSD) which is the mean value of the maximum five PSD's for waves between $0.1f{ce}$ and $0.8f{ce}$, which is the typical frequency range of chorus (Li et al., 2009).
-Any data points with power spectral density three orders of magnitude lower than the reference PSD will not be considered in the next two steps.
-Second, we calculate the Poynting flux using the wave magnetic and electric field, and separate the Poynting flux into P{zN} ($P_z > 0$) and P{zS} ($P_z < 0$).
+We define a reference value of the PSD which is the mean value of the maximum five PSDs for waves between 0.1 and $0.8 f{ce}$, which is the typical frequency range of chorus (Li et al., 2009).
+Any data points with PSD 3 orders of magnitude lower than the reference PSD will not be considered in the next two steps.
+Second, we calculate the Poynting flux using the wave magnetic and electric field, and separate the Poynting flux into P{zN} ($P_z > 0$) and P{zS} $(P_z < 0)$.
 Here subscripts "N" and "S" refer to northward and southward propagating waves, respectively.
-The calculated Poynting flux matrix may contain isolated data points that do not belong to any chorus element, which typically consists of continuous data points in the PSD or P_z matrix.
-To remove these isolated data points, we define a bin to be 0.015 second.
+The calculated Poynting flux matrix may contain isolated data points that do not belong to any chorus element, which typically consists of continuous data points in the PSD or Pz matrix.
+To remove these isolated data points, we define a bin to be 0.015 s.
 This is also the length of the window when performing the moving-window FFT to calculate the PSD spectrogram.
-Statistical study shows that chorus elements typically last about 0.1 - 0.8 second (Teng et al., 2017); therefore, a chorus element typically covers a few tens of bins.
+Statistical study shows that chorus elements typically last about 0.1-0.8 s (Teng et al., 2017); therefore, a chorus element typically covers a few tens of bins.
 To consider only data points of chorus elements, we only include bins with more than eight data points and data points that are distributed in three continuous bins.
 After the first two steps of pre-processing data, the resulting Poynting flux data points are verified to belong to actual chorus elements.
 These first two steps work correctly for about 82% of the events previously selected.
-The remaining 18% of the events cannot be handled automatically due to too much noise signals and are therefore excluded from the final data base.
+The remaining 18% of the events cannot be handled automatically due to too much noise and are therefore excluded from the final data base.